Dynamic Stories: Kylie’s Shoes

 What Dynamic Seating is Kylie using now?

-On her power chair, Kylie uses a Seating Dynamics Dynamic Rocker Back interface (DRBi), Seating Dynamics Dynamic Footrests and a Stealth Products Dynamic Head Support (tone deflector).
-On her manual wheelchair, Kylie has Miller’s dynamic coil springs on her footrest hangers.
+On both her power and manual wheelchairs, Kylie uses a Seating Dynamics Dynamic Rocker Back interface (DRBi), Seating Dynamics Dynamic Footrests and a Stealth Products Dynamic Head Support (tone deflector).

 How has Dynamic Seating helped Kylie?